-Here is an email from a future Navy Special Ops candidate seeking to practice these weaknesses prior to joining.
+Here is an email from a future Navy special-ops candidate seeking to practice these weaknesses prior to joining.

-Good job working on weaknesses NOW, as they will be exposed during your training.
+Good job working on weaknesses now, because they will be exposed during your training.
 My number one tip is to keep doing what you are doing.
-Make every swim workout ends with a prolonged tread session of 10-15 minutes just to get used to the suck factor of treading.
+Make every swim workout end with a prolonged tread session of 10-15 minutes, just to get used to the suck factor of treading.

 My second tip is to breathe differently than you normally breathe when you run or swim.
 Treading can be easier if you have a full chest of air in your lungs.
 To do this without holding your breath for a long time -- "breathe in reverse."

-My third tip is to learn how to kick and play with a variety of kicks.
-Scissor kick (alternating left/right), little flutterkicks, breaststroke kick, and egg beater kick (see video).
+My third tip is to learn how to kick and play with a variety of kicks: scissor kick (alternating left/right), little flutter kicks, breaststroke kick and egg-beater kick (see video).
 Also for a real expert in treading, see any water polo player in action (live or video).

 My way of teaching the egg beater is to have people first learn the breaststroke kick, then apply that skill to making the breaststroke and alternating left/right kick to get into the egg-beater rhythm.